 If you’ve just found out that you’re pregnant (congratulations!) or you’re planning on trying for a baby, then you need to know some of the potential issues coming your way.
 You already know that pregnancy is no walk in the park.
 Your body undergoes loads of changes, and these changes can lead to other health issues during this time.
 If you’re aware of what lies around the corner, then you can better prepare for it!
 Likewise, if you’ve already started experiencing any of these problems, then you should hopefully find some guidance on how to deal with them.
+Don’t be afraid to seek professional medical guidance if you’re concerned at any point, you can find support at a variety of places including private healthcare such as Guys & St Thomas who offer a full range of support services for all aspects of your fertility and maternity journey.

 There are a couple of reasons you may struggle with constipation during pregnancy.
 Firstly, it’s down to some of the major hormonal changes that happen.
 Your body adapts and alters, which can lead to issues in your digestive system.
 As a result, you start feeling constipated quite regularly.